TheRustyPickle/Talon/README.md

 **Counter:**

 - Checks Telegram messages from a given message link (and an optional ending point).
+- Able to utilize multiple sessions, dramatically increasing checking speed.
+Tested with up to 8 sessions and 300k messages
 - Displays the number of unique users found, the total messages counted, and others.
 - Utilizes gathered data to visualize additional analytics.